Montandalar/foodblocks/README.md

 ![A screenshot of all the food blocks in the mod lined up in a row with their constituent plants in front of them.](screenshot.jpg)

-This mod adds large blocks for various types of food from the farming, farming\_redo & farming\_undo, and ethereal mods for Minetest.
+This mod adds large blocks for various types of food from the farming, farming\_redo & farming\_undo, and ethereal mods for Minetest Game, and for the mcl\_farming in Mineclone2.
 They are crafted out of 9 of the original food item and each one comes with a custom texture like a giant cube version of that block.

 Q: Isn't this a bit silly?
 What should I do with these blocks?